hyper63/workshops/connect/README.md

 }
 ```

-hyper-connect also handles the response and returns the result, if the response is not a 2XX response,
-then a rejected promise is returned with the error supplied as the argument in the catch function.
+`hyper-connect` also handles the response and returns the result.
+If the response is not a 2XX response, a rejected promise is returned with the error supplied as the argument in the catch function.

 ---

 ## Setup

 Before we get started coding, we need to initialize our project.
-Run the setup script to

-* Download and run a hyper instance
+Run the setup script to download and run a hyper instance:

 ``` sh
 cd connect